MahjongPantheon/pantheon/Rheda/README.md

 - Rheda is simple PHP-based multi-page application.
 - Written in PHP v5.5+.
 - Uses jQuery & Twitter Bootstrap on client side.
 - Rheda autodetects mobile clients and sends them mobile-friendly version of content. *Note: Administration features of Rheda are not available from mobile-friendly version.*

-### Local installation
+### Standalone installation

 - Make sure you run *nix-based OS or VM.
 Rheda is not tested to run on Windows host.
 - To install all dependencies, run `make deps`.
-- Edit `config/sysconf.php` and fill in your [Mimir](https://github.com/MahjongPantheon/Mimir) API server url.
+- Edit `config/sysconf.php` and fill in your [Mimir](https://github.com/MahjongPantheon/pantheon/Mimir) API server url.
-- Run `make dev` to start Rheda in development mode.
-Rheda will listen on port 8001.
-- On production environment, set up your web server to use `www` folder as document root.
+- Set up your web server to use `www` folder as document root.
 Also it should invoke `www/index.php` as default entry point for every requested path that is not a file or directory.

-### Development

-- Run `make deps` and then `make dev` to run dev server.
-- Use `make lint` to check code style.
-- Use `make autofix` to fix all codestyle problems, that can be fixed automatically.
-- Remember to use PSR2 coding standards when adding php code.

-Please send your issues and pull requests.
-Any help is appreciated.

 ### Legend